-After the manufacturing process that bonds the breathable/waterproof membrane to the Cordura fabric, a DWR (Durable Water Repellent) chemical treatment is applied that prevents water from being absorbed into the Cordura's fibers.
-Water should bead and run off the outer surface of your suit's fabric so moisture vapor from the inside can pass through the membrane.
-If the outer Cordura fibers become saturated in wet conditions, the water layer forms a barrier that causes vapor to condense on the inside surfaces of the garment so you become wet, even though no water is passing into the garment through the membrane.
+After the manufacturing process that bonds the breathable/waterproof membrane to the Cordura fabric, a DWR (Durable Water Repellent) chemical treatment is applied that prevents water from being absorbed into the Cordura’s fibers.
+Water should bead and run off the outer surface of your suit’s fabric so moisture vapor from the inside can pass through the membrane.
+Keeping your suit clean will allow it to perform better.
+If the outer Cordura fibers become saturated in wet conditions, the water layer forms a barrier that causes vapor to condense on the inside surfaces of the garment so you become wet, even though no water is passing into the garment through the membrane

 Over time and after extended wear, this original DWR treatment wears away and must be renewed.
 By periodically laundering your suit with a wash-in treatment like Nikwax TX Direct® (see below), or by applying a post-wash water repellent product like Scotchgard®, Revivex® or Tectron®, you can insure that water will bead and run off the fabric, and that vapor will always be able to pass through, even in wet conditions.
 Maintaining the DWR also helps your suit dry faster after being in rain.

 Do not dry clean unless clear distilled solvent and a spray repellent are used.
 Machine washing is recommended.
-Remove the TF2 pads and the contents of all the pockets.
+Remove the TF pads and the contents of all the pockets.
 Close all vent zippers.
-Wash using the regular cycle, and a "warm" water setting.
-Use only mild powder detergents, wash-in water repellent products, or non-detergent soaps formulated specifically for outdoor fabrics.
+Wash using the regular cycle, and a “warm” water setting.
+Use only mild liquid detergents, wash-in water repellent products, or non-detergent soaps formulated specifically for outdoor fabrics.
 When using mild detergents, run the complete wash/rinse cycle a second or third time with no detergent.
 The second or third water-only rinse is required to remove any residual detergent.
 Hang dry or machine dry at a medium temperature.
+When dry, tumble your garment on warm dryer setting for 20 minutes to reactivate the DWR (Durable Water Repellent) treatment.
 Do not use anti-static products if using a dryer.
-After laundering, reinsert the TF2 pads.
-Hook and loop fasteners pick up lint when washed and dried with cotton towels and this can be removed using a fine comb.
-Apply all water repellent products following the directions on the product label.
-Small stains can be removed using ‘spot cleaning' stain removal products.
+Reinsert the TF pads.
+Hook and loop fasteners may pick up lint when washed, this can be removed using a fine comb.
+If applying additional spray-on or wash-in water repellent products, follow the directions on the product label.
+Small stains can be removed using ‘spot cleaning’ stain removal products.
 Citrus based cleaners work well for cleaning oil stains.

 Resistance of Roadcrafter Main Zippers